Seattle Landlord Tenant Law

 Seattle rental property registration

-Seattle landlords of residential rental properties are required to register the rental property with the City of Seattle.
+Seattle residential landlords are required to register the rental property with the City of Seattle.
 Failure to do so before serving any eviction notice is a defense in an eviction case.

 School Year Eviction Ban.